 The Geological Survey of India (GSI) declared the site a National Geological Monument in 1972.
 The park was maintained by GSI till 1985, when maintenance was handed over to the Forest Department of Government of Rajasthan.
 Now, the park is maintained by the authorities of the Desert National Park.
 The exposed tree trunks have been protected by iron grill cages with tin sheet roofing.

 Existence of fossils of shells also suggests that the region was a sea once upon a time.

 Not many people were there.
-We climbed a small hillock and sat tere with a mesmeriasing 360 degree view of the surrounding!
+We climbed a small hillock and sat there with a mesmerizing 360 degree view of the surrounding!

-That evening we also visited the dolls (Puppet) museum and then to Ghadiar lake.
+That evening we also visited the dolls (Puppet) museum and then to Ghadisar lake.